-'Take your time, and you don't slip, is my motto, has Garth thought about making the grass a little less noise dampening?'
+'My motto is to take your time, and you don't slip.
+Has Garth thought about making the grass a little less noise dampening?'
 Tony asked as the bear had been silent until he hit the base of the tree.

 'That's nice.
-While we wait I can try my sleep gun,' Tony suggested as he extracted it and pointed it at the bear, pulling the trigger the bear just dozed off before rousing if a bit less aggro.
-And that was half power so won't be able to depend on that in the open if like Earth bears they can run fast.
-As this was the silent version, the sound effect wasn't there to scare him off; must make a note to Ruth.
+While we wait I can try my sleep gun,' Tony suggested as he extracted it and pointed it at the bear, pulling the trigger the bear just dozed off before rousing if a bit less angry.
+And that was half power; I won’t be able to depend on that in the open if they can run fast like Earth bears.
+As this was the silent version, the sound effect wasn't there to scare him off; make a note to Ms Toledo.

-'You may notice that it doesn't hurt them or even annoy,' Tony commented to Junior.
-This sound aroused the bear, and he went back to shaking which was irritating, so he selected maximum level then shot the bear again, this time it collapsed, sleeping for a minute.
+'You may notice that it doesn't hurt them or even make them annoyed,' Tony commented to Junior.
+This sound aroused the bear, and he went back to shaking which was irritating, he selected maximum level then shot the bear again, this time it collapsed, sleeping for a minute.
 However, this nearly flattened the battery.

 Then a larger bear arrived on the run; Tony was a little worried until the first bear looked then ambled off.
 Then the new one spoke with Garth's voice, 'I will just send Bruin on his way, stay up there a little longer,' Garth said as he followed off after the bear looking fierce.
-While Tony was waiting for the all clear, he unhooked the ropes ready to repack them; perhaps that was enough relaxing so once down I had better resume my garden enclosure.
+While Tony was waiting for the all-clear, he unhooked the ropes ready to repack them; ‘Perhaps that was relaxing enough, and once down, I had better resume my garden enclosure.’

 After another hour, Tony had completed the holes for the posts.
 Next was setting the support poles which took another hour using a lifting attachment on the tractor, then using that attachment steadied each pole vertically placed a bag of concrete mix in the hole.
 Then finally wetting it from a tank on the tractor to anchor it.